atomantic/hapi-and-healthy/README.md

 ```

 ## History
+### 4.0.0
+  - remove `usage` package as it didn't compile on many systems and caused problems with other libraries using this package
+  - no longer supplying `cpu_proc` and `mem_proc` in verbose report

 ### 3.5.0
   - added schema version number for tracking the schema version as it changes across versions of this api